 The following is a list of suggestions that may ease your student’s transition to fraternity/sorority membership:

-- Be happy and supportive with your student’s choice to join a fraternity or sorority and the organization he/she chooses.
+- Be happy and supportive with your student’s choice to join a fraternity or sorority and the organization they choose.

-- Remember that this is your student’s choice, and he/she should choose the chapter that feels right, regardless of legacies or family history!
+- Remember that this is your student’s choice, and they should choose the chapter that feels right, regardless of legacies or family history!

 - If you have a question about fraternity or sorority life, go to the source and ask the staff.
 Don’t buy into gossip or hearsay.